groundlight/python-sdk/docs/docs/getting-started/1-api-tokens.md

 ```

 ## Creating and Revoking API Tokens
-You can manage your API tokens from the Groundlight website at [https://dashboard.groundlight.ai/reef/my-account/api-tokens](https://dashboard.groundlight.ai/reef/my-account/api-tokens).
+You can manage your API tokens from the Groundlight dashboard at [https://dashboard.groundlight.ai/reef/my-account/api-tokens](https://dashboard.groundlight.ai/reef/my-account/api-tokens).

 ### Creating API Tokens